Digital Marketing

 Good for: Service businesses, B2B, complex topics, SEO Skills needed: Writing ability or willingness to develop it Investment: Primarily time

-Written content works well for SEO because search engines can read and understand it.
-One solid blog post per week is enough to build momentum.
+Written content wins for SEO.
+Search engines read and rank it.
+One solid blog post per week builds momentum fast.

 Video Content